|

 International, a partnership of member-based organizations in over

-100 countries seeking to identify and conserve sites important to
+100 countries seeking to identify and conserve sites important

 The

-Carden Plain was designated a nationally significant IBA in 1998,based
+Carden Plain was designated a nationally significant IBA in

-of the Eastern Loggerhead Shrike in Ontario.
-In 2000, a steering
+breeding populations of the Eastern Loggerhead Shrike in Ontario.

-committee composed of local naturalists and landowners was established
+In 2000, a steering committee composed of local naturalists

-to promote the IBA concept in the area, and to develop and implement
+the area, and to develop and implement a conservation action

 The